 In cases of withdrawal from the University or from a class during a session the student must obtain an interview with the Dean of his or her Faculty and a written report must be made by the student to the office of the Registrar, stating date and reason for withdrawal.
+The business office must also be notified by the student.
 A student withdrawing from the University must report personally to the Business Manager before any refund of tuition fees will be considered.